IRL2/nanover-docs/source/concepts/applications.rst

 server can communicate the result of these interactions on the simulation to the clients.

-The application assumes it is used in conjunction with the :ref:`tracectory application <trajectory-application>` or a similar enough application to share the simulation itself.
+The application assumes it is used in conjunction with the :ref:`trajectory application <trajectory-application>` or a similar enough application to share the simulation itself.